It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 - Bad pregnancy results.

-Symptoms of this condition usually begin between 4 and 6 weeks of pregnancy, peak at 9 weeks, and disappear around 20 weeks.
+Symptoms of this condition usually begin between 4 and 6 weeks of pregnancy, peak at nine weeks, and disappear around 20 weeks.
 However, for less than half of women with hyperemesis, symptoms can last throughout the pregnancy.

 The most common symptom of hyperemesis gravidarum is severe nausea and vomiting.
 Most women affected by this condition experience numerous episodes of vomiting throughout the day with few (if any) periods of no symptoms.